-The expected term of options granted to employees is based on the simplified method as the Company does not have sufficient historical exercise data, and the expected term of the ESPP is based on the contractual term.
-For fiscal 2022, expected volatility is derived from the average historical volatility of the Company's own common stock.
+The expected term of options granted to employees was based on the simplified method because the Company does not have sufficient historical exercise data, and the expected term of the ESPP is based on the contractual term.
+For fiscal 2023 and 2022, expected volatility was derived from the average historical volatility of the Company's own common stock.
 In prior fiscal years, expected volatility was derived from a combination of the average historical volatility of the Company's own common stock and a group of comparable publicly traded companies.
-The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term.
+The risk-free interest rate was based on the yields of U.S. Treasury securities with maturities similar to the expected term.